DecentSoftware-eu/DecentHolograms-Wiki/docs/general/actions.md

 Executes `#!command <command>` as the console.

+/// warning | Important
+This action will not work with commands provided by a BungeeCord/Velocity proxy or a plugin running on one.
+///

 ### `#!command CONNECT:<server>` { #connect }

 Sends the player who clicked to `#!command <server>`.
 Only works on a BungeeCord/Velocity network.